satoshibytes/NebulasNodeMonitor/readme.md

 # Nebulas Blockchain Node Monitor #
 A service tool to monitor the status of a Nebulas.io node and intervene (e.g. restart, notify admin) if necessary.
-It is currently in a beta phase of development with all current features functioning but requires further testing on other systems.
+It is currently in a beta phase of development with all current features functioning and currently operating on multiple independent servers (both bare metal and VM/LXC).
 For testing, see __How to test__ below.

 ## Service monitor features (currently available) ##
 * Verifies the node is running;